Working holiday visa: Turkey

-The Turkish working holiday visa allows a stay of up to 12 months and is available to Australia and New Zealand citizens.
+The Turkish working holiday visa allows a stay of up to 12 months and is available to Australian and New Zealand citizens.

-Citizens of personal of Turks and Koreans have already been on actually participating for a work and holiday program in a row for a few years without an official sign of the arrangement so that it would be available to be allowed officially into force maybe later.

 The Ministry of Foreign Affairs of Turkey's Working Holiday Program provides opportunities for young people aged between 18 and 30 years old (inclusive) to holiday in the Republic of Turkey and to supplement their travel funds through incidental employment.

 Vietnam

 The Vietnamese working holiday visa allows a stay of up to 1 year and is available to citizens of Australia and New Zealand in the Socialist Republic of Vietnam.

 Europe

 Andorra

-Citizens of Canada, Germany, Iceland, Ireland, Norway, South Korea and the United Kingdom aged 18 to 30 may apply for a 1-year Andorran working holiday visa in the Principality of Andorra.
+Citizens of Canada, Germany, Iceland, Ireland, Norway, South Korea, and the United Kingdom aged 18 to 30 may apply for a 1-year Andorran working holiday visa in the Principality of Andorra.